metagenlab/blast2profile/README.md

 # highlight some cells with different colors

 - specific cells can be highlighted if a filter is provided.
 The structure of the filter should be as follow: protein_name genome_accession.
 It sould match the header of the fasta files.
+- cells are only colored if a significat tBLASTn hit is found in the corresponding sequence

 ```
 VFG001273_hlgA	CP016858